bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 ![thin-container-layer](/tech/docker/container-layer.jpeg)
 Source: https://docs.docker.com/storage/storagedriver/images/container-layers.jpg

-## Why knowing Image Layers matters?
+## Why does knowing Image Layers matter?
 There are several reasons why one should know about docker image layers.
-Few of them are described below.
+A few of them are described below.

 ### Image Size
-An image is a pack of all dependencies, libraries and src code requied for an application.
-These images are stored on cloud registries and shared across the devices.
+An image is a pack of all dependencies, libraries, and src code required for an application.
+These images are stored on cloud registries and shared across devices.
 Size becomes a foremost requirement for an image.

-Image layers sizes consititute into the size of the final image.
-Identifying which layer is adding more size can help developer to find areas of concerns.
+Image layers size consititute into the size of the final image.
+Identifying which layer is adding more size can help the developer to find areas of concern.

 ### Layers are Cached
 Image layers are stored on the host machine for future builds.
-This helps buliding docker images faster.
+This helps build docker images faster.

 Let's see an example.
 Consider two Dockerfiles, `Dockerfile.new-1` and `Dockerfile.new-2`.